Ertz, Short say soul-searching led to vulnerability on field

 Players for the Portland Thorns and the North Carolina Courage collectively knelt during the national anthem Saturday as they opened the Challenge Cup tournament.
 A few players, including Hill, chose to stand as the anthem was played before the late game between the Red Stars and Spirit.

-While it is customary that only starters take the field during the anthem, on Tuesday the entire squads from both the Utah Royals and the Houston Dash were the field before their game.
-Most knelt.
+While it is customary that only starters are on the field during the anthem, the entire squads for the four teams that played Tuesday took the field before their games.
+Most, but not all, knelt.

 Players and coaches have also worn Black Lives Matter T-shirts in warmups before games, and players have also knelt during a moment of silence before kickoffs.